 ways.
 Removal of approximately 2,000 yards of waste

 rock from the Pride of the Woods Mine (located within the

 HMJ Wilderness) necessitated the use of a Vertol 107-II

 heavy-lift helicopter to both transport excavators to the

 remote location, and to transfer material to the repository.

-This project is a 2017 American Council of Engineering Companies (ACEC) Engineering Excellence Award recipient.
+This project is a 2017 American Council of Engineering Companies of Oregon (ACEC) Engineering Excellence Award recipient.
 In conjunction with the U.S. Forest Service, the CES team successfully implemented removal action for the Monte Cristo Mining Area (MCMA).